PranavViswanathan/Optimizing-Bluebikes-Operations-with-Machine-Learning-Based-Demand-Prediction/data_pipeline/README.md

 ## Data Sources
 The Bluebikes data was pulled from the [Bluebikes System Data Website](https://s3.amazonaws.com/hubway-data/index.html).
 The Boston School and Colleges data is being queried from [Boston GIS Portal](https://gisportal.boston.gov/arcgis/rest/services/Education/OpenData/MapServer).
 To pull the NOAA data, we have a NOAA API key that needs to be used to access [NOAA website](https://www.ncei.noaa.gov/cdo-web/api/v2/data).

+## Data Pre-processing

+The initial preprocessing of the data focused on ensuring data quality and consistency for downstream demand prediction modeling.
+The raw data, obtained from multiple sources and file formats, was consolidated into a single structured DataFrame stored in pickle format for efficient handling.

+Missing values were addressed systematically: categorical columns were filled using the mode, while rows with missing values in critical numeric fields were removed.
+Additionally, duplicate records were identified and removed based on key identifiers to ensure uniqueness.
+These preprocessing steps provide a clean and reliable dataset, forming the foundation for further feature engineering and integration with auxiliary datasets to enable accurate demand prediction.

 ## Airflow Setup